oh-my-fish/oh-my-fish/docs/en-US/Packages.md

   completions/hello_world.fish
 ```

 Always describe how your package works in the `README.md`.
-Also read more about [auto completion](http://fishshell.com/docs/current/commands.html#complete) and also take care to provide it for your utilities when applicable.
+Also read more about [auto completion](http://fishshell.com/docs/current/commands.html#complete) and take care to provide it for your utilities when applicable.

 `hello_world.fish` defines a single function: